betandr/circuitbreaker/README.md

 }
 ```

-If the system reaches a threshold of registered failures (the client may me experiencing
+If the system reaches a threshold of registered failures (the client may be experiencing
 something such as  a back-end not responding) it will 'trip' open the circuit so
-subsequent calls to isClosed return false (or it's opposite 'isOpen' method returns true).
+subsequent calls to `isClosed()` return false (or it's opposite `isOpen()` method returns true).
 This can prevent the situation where requests time out which can cause more issues
 by continually attempting requests on services which are unavailable.
 So any
 subsequent requests can fail quickly and by handled by the client.